Thornton PD: ‘Mass chaos' inside Walmart after shooting

-THORNTON - An anonymous tip helped lead police to suspect accused of fatally shooting three people inside a Walmart Wednesday evening in Thornton.
+THORNTON - The coroner for Adams and Broomfield counties has identified the three victims shot and killed when a man opened fire inside a Walmart in Thornton on Wednesday night.

+52-year-old Pamela Marques of Denver, 66-year-old Carlos Moreno of Thornton, and 26-year-old Victor Vasquez of Denver were killed in the shooting.

-47-year-old Scott Ostrem is accused of walking into the Grant Street Walmart “nonchalantly” and opening fire with a handgun on a group of people near the cash registers, according to a spokesperson for the Thornton Police Department.
+The suspect, 47-year-old Scott Ostrem, is accused of walking into the Grant Street Walmart “nonchalantly” and opening fire with a handgun on a group of people near the cash registers, according to a spokesperson for the Thornton Police Department.

 Before that, officers executed a search warrant of Ostrem’s home in the 7100 block of Samuel Drive, but he wasn’t home at the time.

-Avila described the aftermath of the shooting as “mass chaos," as hundreds of people rushed to self-evacuate from the store.
+Avila described the aftermath of the shooting as “mass chaos," as hundreds of people ran out of the store.

+"If and when the surveillance is available, you'll see that there were people running everywhere," Avila said.
+"That's truly what took the longest amount of time.
+Just to be able to decipher what exactly we had."

-Once officers were able to enter the store, they sifted through surveillance video to get a name and description of the suspect.
+Once officers were able to get inside, they sifted through surveillance video to get a name and description of the suspect.

 Ostrem has recent addresses in Denver and the north Denver area.
 He filed for bankruptcy in 2015, was charged with resisting arrest in 1999, was sued by a family member in 2011, and was charged with driving under the influence in 2013.